raspberrypilearning/stress-ball/en/step_1.md

 ## Introduction

-Use Scratch to create stress balls that you can squish.
+Use Scratch to create a stress ball that you can squish!

 ### What you will make